slaclab/lume-ace3p/README.md

 workflow = Omega3PWorkflow(workflow_dict, input_dict, output_dict)
 workflow.run_sweep()
 ```
 LUME-ACE3P will internally sweep through the combinations of input parameters provided and write the desired outputs to the "sweep_output_file" provided.
-See the [Omega3PWorkflow object](#LUME-ACE3P-Python-structures-advanced-users) section for more details on the class usage.
+See the [Omega3PWorkflow object](#LUME-ACE3P-Python-Structures-advanced-users) section for more details on the class usage.

 As of now, LUME-ACE3P does not support checkpointing and each workflow evaluation is run serially (future vesion may allow multiple concurrent evaluations).

 </details>

+## Optimization
-<details><summary>Omega3P Optimization Example</summary>
+<details><summary><h3>Omega3P Optimization Example</h3></summary>

 This example (based on the rounded-top pillbox from the [ACE3P tutorials](https://confluence.slac.stanford.edu/display/AdvComp/Materials+for+CW23)) will set up LUME-ACE3P to run an optimization loop over the cavity radius and cavity wall ellipticity parameters to maximize the R/Q quantity with a target frequency constraint.
 The idea is to automate the entire geometry meshing process, Omega3P calculation, and mode postprocessing steps into a simple python script that is interfaced by Xopt routines for optimization.